ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ```

 Look at file `bootloader-CW303.lss` after recompilation.
 Answer next questions to your return template:
-How does the assembly code change?
+How does the assembly code change (how assembly look before/after)?
+What happens if you manage to find new loop ending place and make successfull glitch to it?
 Is similar attack against this kind of code possible anymore?
-If not, how attack could be evolved?
+If not, how attack could be evolved? (you do not have to implement your ideas)

 ## C) Differential Fault Analysis on AES